salomovs95/bookiero/README.md

 ## <a name="tech-stack">⚙️ Tech Stack</a>

 - Java + Spring Boot 3, for handling requests
-- MySQL, for data persistence
+- MySQL/PostgreSQL, for data persistence
 - Spring Security, for handling authentication/authorization
 - Maven, for build/dependency management
 - Springdoc/Swagger, to document the api